wm151/Flags-to-watch-out-for/README.md

 <h1 align=“center”>How to check if they're using another client?
 Here.</h1>
 <h1 align="center"><img src="https://raw.githubusercontent.com/wm151/Flags-to-watch-out-for/refs/heads/main/image_2025-05-04_112215564.png" width="555" height="450"/>

-* **If you see something overlay ontop over roblox's message then its most likely a custom client**
+* **If you see something overlay ontop over roblox's message then its most likely a custom client OR check their taskbar to ensure its not another client (it will show something loading)**

 ###
 <h1 align=“center”>Any Unlisted Flags?
 Contact Me With The Flags Name And I'll Add It.</h1>